bomb20/Surweather/README.md

 # The Surveather Project #

-The Surveather Project started as part of the NASA Spaceapp Challange 2016 in Würzburg and is initialized by Sabrina Höhn, Robert Leppich and Vincent Truchseß.
+The Surveather Project started as part of the NASA Spaceapp Challange 2016 in Würzburg and was initialized by Sabrina Höhn, Robert Leppich and Vincent Truchseß.

 ## The Surveather Application ##